Founding years of modern Singapore: Raffles' landing and arrival

 In 1818, Sir Thomas Stamford Raffles was appointed Lieutenant Governor of the British colony at Bencoolen.
 Raffles believed that the British should find a way to challenge the dominance of the Dutch in the area.
 The trade route between China and British India passed through the Malacca Strait, and with the growing trade with China, that route would become increasingly important.
 However, the Dutch had tight control over the trade in the region and intended to enforce the exclusive rights of its company ships to trade, and that trade should be conducted at its entrepot Batavia.
 British trading ships were heavily taxed at Dutch ports, stifling British trade in the region.

 Raffles reasoned that the way to challenge the Dutch was to establish a new port in the region.
-Existing British ports were not in a strategic enough position to becoming major trading centres.
+Existing British ports were not in a strategic enough position to become major trading centres.
 Penang was too far north of the southern narrow part of Straits of Malacca controlled by the Dutch, whereas Bencoolen faced the Indian Ocean near the Sunda Strait, a much less important area as it is too far away from the main trading route.
-Many other possible sites were either controlled by the Dutch, or had other problems.

 In 1818, Raffles managed to convince Lord Hastings, the then governor-general of India and his superior in the British East India Company, to fund an expedition to establish a new British base in the region, but with the proviso that it should not antagonise the Dutch.
-Raffles then searched for several weeks.
-He found several islands that seemed promising, but were either already occupied by the Dutch, or lacked a suitable harbour.

-Eventually Raffles settled on the island of Singapore, because of its position at the southern tip of the Malay peninsula, near the Straits of Malacca, and its excellent natural harbor, fresh water supplies, and timber for repairing ships.
+Raffles settled on the island of Singapore because of its position at the southern tip of the Malay peninsula, near the Straits of Malacca, and its excellent natural harbor, fresh water supplies, and timber for repairing ships.
 Most importantly, it was unoccupied by the Dutch.

 Raffles' expedition arrived in Singapore on 29 January 1819 (although they landed on Saint John's Island the previous day).
 He found a Malay settlement at the mouth of the Singapore River, headed by Temenggong Abdul Rahman for the Sultan of Johor.
 The Temenggong had originally moved to Singapore from Johor in 1811 with a group of Malays, and when Raffles arrived, there were an estimated 150 people governed by the Temenggong, most of them Malays, with around 30 Chinese.
 Although the island was nominally ruled by Johor, the political situation was precarious for the Sultan of Johor at the time.
 The incumbent Sultan of Johor, Tengku Abdul Rahman, was controlled by the Dutch and the Bugis, and would never agree to a British base in Singapore.
 However, Abdul Rahman was Sultan only because his older brother, Tengku Hussein, also known as Tengku Long, had been away in Pahang getting married when their father died.
 Hussein was then living in exile in the Riau Islands.